Soil assessment for pesticide registration in Great Britain and Northern Ireland

 You must calculate PECsoil values for each active substance within a pesticide product.

 Calculate PECsoil values using the realistic worst-case best fit DT50/90 values.
 This should be the longest non-normalised DT50/90 values derived from field dissipation studies.
-In the absence of field data, normalise laboratory data to 20°C if the studies were conducted at a temperature greater than 20°C using the Arrhenius and Walker converter from Environmental fate models: Excel calculator tools.
-Do not normalise laboratory DT50/90 values for moisture.
+In the absence of field data, use normalised laboratory data (to 20°C and pF2 using the Arrhenius and Walker converter from Environmental fate models: Excel calculator tools).

 Use the worst-case use pattern for PECsoil calculations.
 This is normally the highest application rate (units in g a.s./ha) with the lowest crop interception.
 Accepted crop interception values are provided in the FOCUS Generic Guidance for Tier 1-Groundwater v2.2 (2014) report.
 Use the shortest timing interval when modelling multiple applications.